victronenergy/dynamic-ess/README.md

 When correctly deployed, these nodes do write (and read) from the dbus (using [node-red-contrib-victron](https://github.com/victronenergy/node-red-contrib-victron) nodes).
 The following services and paths are being written to:
 - `com.victronenergy.settings /Settings/DynamicESS/Mode` - The mode of Dynamic ESS will be set to 'auto'
-- `com.victronenergy.settings /Settings/DynamicESS/Schedule/*/*` - Depending on the used flow 1 or more schedules are written to, containing the desired Soc, AllowGridFeedin, Start and Duration.
+- `com.victronenergy.settings /Settings/DynamicESS/Schedule/*/*` - Depending on the used flow 1 or more schedules are written to, containing the desired Soc, AllowGridFeedin, Start, Duration, Restrictions and Strategy.

 # Graphs